jinwen18/jinwen18.github.io/_pages/about.md

 This is Wen's home on the web!

-I am a second-year Master student in Shanghai Jiao Tong Univeristy, China.
+I am a third-year Master student in Shanghai Jiao Tong Univeristy, China.
-My current research interests are in the field of neuroimaging.
+I am a visiting student in the University of Illinois at Urbana-Champaign.
+My research interest lies in how we can improve Magnetic Resonance Imaging (MRI) to understand individual brain.
+More specifically, I am insterested in image processing and image analysis.